Why I chose to pursue a career in healthcare:

-I am a 3rd generation nurse.
+I am a third-generation nurse.
 After graduating from the University of Pittsburgh in 1993, I immediately began working in cardiology.
 It wasn't until I had my first child that I realized the challenges of breastfeeding.
 I was 24 years old and even with being a nurse, I faced many difficulties.
-After receiving help I was able to successfully breastfeed.
-I now have 5 children ages 6 to 23 years old.
-I switched my career focus to women and children, became board certified in lactation and advanced my degree to a board certified Family Practice Nurse Practitioner.
+After receiving help, I was able to successfully breastfeed.
+I now have five children, ages 9 to 25 years old.
+I switched my career focus to women and children, became board certified in lactation, advanced my degree to a board-certified Family Practice Nurse Practitioner and recently obtained my Doctorate in Nursing Practice.

 What I want my patients to know about me: